UTA-Advanced-Detector-Technologies/pyvisa_instrument_control/README.md

 NI-VISA driver support on macOS can be limited or tricky.
 If you encounter issues, a reliable workaround is to use a Windows virtual machine:

 1. Install [VirtualBox](https://www.virtualbox.org/) (or any virtualization software).
 2. Create a Windows VM.
+You will need a 64 bit iso, you can get [Windows 10 64 bit iso here](https://www.microsoft.com/en-us/software-download/windows10ISO)
 3. Within the VM, install:
    - Python and PyVISA
    - NI-VISA and NI-488.2